LWilsonDev/recipe-book/README.md

 #### Bugs left to fix:
 - Security issues around forms.
 I need implement better security features to protect against cross-site scripting.
 At the moment, special characters cannot be entered into the text input due to the regex pattern specification, but ideally I will implemet CSRF tokens using Flask WTForms to better protect form inputs in future.
-- If the user does not have any recipes currently the 'card' is still visible.
-Instead, I would like to check the database and if there are no recipes for that user, there should be a message saying "You don't have any recipes yet."
 - When the user wants to edit the recipe, the form fields should be filled in.
 However, the dropdown options do not always have the value selected, and even if they do, the javascript asking the user to select an option still runs.